jibespanola/Deep-Learning/README.md

 # Deep-Learning
-Deep learning practice notebooks and projects
-Using Fastai and Swift TensorFlow
+Deep Learning practice notebooks and projects using Fastai and Swift Tensorflow